maxhbr/LDBcollector/md/MPL-1.0.md

                         "description": "The license granted excludes copyright licenses and patent licenses in which a third party claims intellectual property rights.
 The copyright license granted includes copyrights that are licensable to the Initial Developer.
 The patent license granted includes claims of patents that are licensable by the Initial Developer that are necessarily infringed by the use of software developed by the Initial Developer alone or in combination with the Contributor's contributions. â Keep the source code of the software available for at least 12 months from the date it is made available in a reasonable manner commonly used for software replacement and at least 6 months from the date it is made available with a modification of the software.
 You are obliged to ensure that the source code is available even if it is distributed through a third party mechanism.
 The initial developer is the person or entity listed as the initial developer in the mandatory EXHIBIT A source code notice.
 Source code refers to the source code and associated interface definition files and scripts used to control the compilation and installation of executables.
 The term \"executable\" refers to any form of software other than source code.
 The term \"sublicense\" refers to the granting of a license to a third party by the person who has been granted such a license."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/89",
-                                "name": "Distribute the executable generated from the modified source code", "description": ""
+                                "name": "Distribute the executable generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/109",